ElectricWarr/DevOps-Playground-Crossplane/1-platform-engineer/1c-xrds/README.md

             The specification for how this PostgreSQLInstance should be deployed.
           properties:
+            parameters:
+              type: object
+              description: |
+                Parameters for configuring this PostgreSQLInstance's Composite Resource(s).
+              properties:
                 pandaName:
                   type: string
                   description: |
                     The panda name given to you on the Playground Labs website.
+                instanceSize:
+                  type: string
+                  description: |
+                    Instance size (AKA "Instance Class") for this RDS instance.
                 storage:
                   type: integer
                   description: |
                     The storage size for this PostgreSQLInstance in GB.
               required:
+              - pandaName
+              - instanceSize
               - storage
+          required:
-          - pandaName
+            - parameters
 ```

 This section contains definitions for two parameters that our developers will need to provide later, and which we will depend on in our Composition to build out unique resources.